Definition of Cost Volume Profit Analysis

 - Cost Volume Profit technique is used to evaluate investment proposals

 - Sets the base for planning the marketing efforts of a business

 - Helps in setting up the basis for budgeting activity

 - No. of units cannot be the only driver of total costs and revenues.
 There are other factors also that impact the prices as well as costs.
-The raw material price reduction can reduce the variable cost and therefore the customers with knowledge of this change will demand a reduction in prices as well.
-Similarly, the entrance of a new big player in the market forces all the firms in the market to reduce their cost or compromise or bear loss of customers.
+The raw material price reduction can reduce the variable cost, and therefore the customers with knowledge of this change will demand a reduction in prices as well.
+Similarly, the entrance of a new big player in the market forces all the firms in the market to reduce their cost or compromise or bear the loss of customers.

 hello!,I really like your writing so so much! percentage we keep up a correspondence extra about your post on AOL?
 I need a specialist in this space to resolve my problem.
 Maybe that’s you!
 Looking ahead to look you.